orbs-network/orbs-network-typescript/README.md

 > Run when you want a fresh start.
 This will git clone all sub projects into `./projects`.

+Make sure you have node 8+ and npm 5+ installed before building.

 `./build.sh`

 ## Rebuild